Is it worth repairing the Agilent/HP Attenuator Hybrid (1NB7-8303)?

 Usually the relay coil is not the problem.
 It’s either the magnetic shuttle (the black stuff between the two coils) that’s not moving smoothly or the contact metal spring does not naturally bend to make good contact anymore.
 I fixed the first one with WD-40 (the magnet glides on a custom plastic rail), so some vertical divisions that used to be capacitively coupled (i.e. there’s an air gap instead of good electrical contact) were fixed, but it still won’t pass calibration because of the worn metal spring.
 Here is what the spring(s) looks like:

-To put the motor coils back, I slightly push it down to the board while guiding the shuttle (that has a tiny piece of magnet in it) with a strong magnet outside the coil housing.
+To put the motor coils back, I slightly pushed it down to the board while guiding the shuttle (that has a tiny piece of magnet in it) with a strong magnet outside the coil housing.
 It will fall in place easily.

 Given how reasonable watronics (Bill Watry) is charging for the attenuators, it’s not worth the time, effort, and uncertainty trying to perform the surgery.
 He basically serves any HP/Agilent instruments that uses this attenuator hybrid that looks like this.